msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = 4.0.3 =
 * Deactivate the payment methods if the required settings are not filled in
 * Fix bug when showing the MB WAY expiration date on the order admin page
-* Fix bug on the Payshop intructions on the thank you page when the reference has no expiration date
+* Fix bug on the Payshop intructions on the “Thank you” page when the reference has no expiration date
 * Correctly disable payment gateways if value is not on the allowed interval when payment inside the My account page
 * readme.txt adjustments